 When we review a company like SmileDirectClub, we start by digging through customer reviews to understand common issues and concerns.

 Given SmileDirectClub’s multi-year history, there are many genuine online reviews detailing customer experiences with the product.
 Generally, SmileDirectClub customers feel positive about their experiences, despite some hiccups along the way.
-Customer support seems to be hit-or-miss, but the company generally keeps its promises.
+Customer support has been hit-or-miss in the past, but the company usually keeps its promises.

-Each set of aligners is well-made (most people don’t need to file down any rough edges or irregularities) and the treatment process is reportedly only mildly uncomfortable (if at all).
+Each set of aligners is well-made (most people don’t need to file down any rough edges or irregularities) and the treatment process is pretty comfortable overall.
 Most customers report increased discomfort for the first day or two of each aligner set, especially when removing them after a long time.
 This pain subsides quickly and, for most customers, is not a major concern.
-A majority complete their treatment and feel satisfied with the results.
+Most complete their treatment and feel satisfied with the results.

 Below are two of the most helpful user reviews we found.
 We hope you find them helpful too!